mgoberfield/GIFTs/README.md

 # IWXXM Validation
 It is important that your IWXXM XML documents 'validate' before dissemination.
 If they don't, they may be rejected by your consumers.
 Separate from the GIFT software, MDL has provided a convienent python script that invokes NCAR's CRUX utility along with IWXXM schemas, schematron and supporting data files to perform this crucial step before disseminating your IWXXM products.
 The software can be found in the `/validation` subdirectory.
 Please consult the README file for that utility.
 You can use this utility to validate the IWXXM XML files created by the `demo1.py` program.

-[^1]: Not quite for the Space Weather Advisory.
+<sup>1</sup>Not quite for the Space Weather Advisory.
 The installation does not install the required SkyField python package, a package that has lots of dependencies of its own.
 If a Space Weather Center wants to give this software a try, please contact MDL directly and we will provide instructions to get this installed and running at your site.

-[^2]: We know the project name is rather presumptuous.
+<sup>2</sup>We know the project name is presumptuous.